bzminer/bzminer/README.md

   "http_address": "127.0.0.1",
   // Web server TCP port
   "http_port": 4014,
+  // Stop this rig announcing itself on UDP 4014 and stop it listening for other bzminers.
+That announce is what fills the web UI's farm view - every instance on the network, their combined hashrate and power, and a link to each one's dashboard.
+It carries the rig name, web port, version and this rig's totals, and nothing else; turn it off on a network you do not control.
+CLI: --disable_udp
+  "disable_udp": false,
+  // Address the proxy listener (pools[].proxy_port) binds: "0.0.0.0" for every interface, or one interface's address.
+Rig-wide - a farm has one network.
+CLI: --proxy_bind
+  "proxy_bind": "0.0.0.0",
+  // Password every instance connecting to this proxy must present (its --pass).
+Empty accepts any instance that can reach the port - fine on a private LAN, not elsewhere.
+CLI: --proxy_pass
+  "proxy_pass": "",
   // On startup, write the resolved config to config.effective.json "save_effective": false,
   // Run a local stratum server at this fixed share difficulty and mine against it - no pool, no wallet.
 0 = off.
 The CLI form is --benchmark [difficulty]